rich-dobbs-13440/chromatofore-octoprint-plugin/README.md

 - Enhancement: Wizard to guide user through initial configuration, such as how to print out 3d parts, assemble, and get an initial settings for the number of actuators that they are using.
 - Enhancement: Create a log specific to the Chromatofore plugin, to assist in troubleshooting.
+- Enhancement:  Include display of notes in board selection dropdowns
 - Investigation: Installation on a clean machine, especially how to handle access to I2c, and I2c bus speed.
 - Technical Debt: Use ES6 classes and mark variables as public or private.